 House Build Rates: There was a year on year reduction in house build rates from 2007/08 to 2011/12 in South Holland District - this trend extends to 2012/13 in Boston Borough.
-However since 2011/12, the number of homes built in South Holland increased 4 years in a row, before falling slightly last year and again this year.
-In Boston Borough, house build rates have increased in 3 of the 4 years since 2012/13.
-In 2016/17, 352 homes were built in Boston Borough while 266 were completed in South Holland District.
-Boston Borough therefore exceeded its annual requirement whilst South Holland District fell short of it.
+However, since 2011/12, the number of homes built in South Holland increased 4 years in a row, before falling slightly for 2 years and then recovering last year.
+In Boston Borough, house build rates have increased in 5 of the 6 years since 2012/13.
+In 2018/19 both Boston Borough and South Holland have exceeded the annual requirements remarkably.
+After South Holland recorded their data for the 5-year Housing Land Supply, there were 315 additional completions that were found by physically visiting sites around the district in March 2019.
+Thereby, exceeding South Holland's annual housing requirement by 379 additional dwelling completions.

-Five-Year Housing Land Supply: The National Planning Policy Framework (NPPF) 2012 sets out a minimum requirement for local authorities to provide a five-year supply of deliverable housing land.
+Five-Year Housing Land Supply: The National Planning Policy Framework (NPPF) 2019 sets out a minimum requirement for local authorities to provide a five-year supply of deliverable housing land.
 Due to the trend of persistent under delivery of housing across the Plan Area, an additional buffer of 20% has been applied in both Boston Borough and South Holland District.
 This is in line with the NPPF and creates a realistic prospect of achieving the planned supply whilst ensuring choice and competition in the market for land.
-As of 31st March 2017, the five year housing land supply for South Holland District Council is 4.7 years.
-In comparison Boston Borough Council have a housing supply of 4.6 years.
+As of 31st March 2019, the five year housing land supply for South Holland District Council is 6.07 years, using the Liverpool method where less houses have been calculated and are a more realistic objective to achieve for the next financial year.
+In comparison to Boston Borough Council who have a housing supply of 5.5 years.
 In the event that a Council cannot demonstrate a five-year supply of deliverable housing sites, it is required to consider favourably planning applications for housing, having regard to the policies in the National Planning Policy Framework.